DMUPraveen/SSAF-Net/README.md

 Please kindly cite the papers if this code is useful and helpful for your research.

+This is praveen's fork, that modifies to use our dataset format

 ```
 @ARTICLE{10896744,
   author={Gao, Wei and Yang, Jingyu and Zhang, Yu and Akoudad, Youssef and Chen, Jie},